FHA REO Management and Marketing Contractors

 Mortgagee Compliance Manager (MCM) Information

-HUD has centralized its Mortgagee compliance functions into a single point of contact, designated as the Mortgagee Compliance Manager (MCM).
-All documentation related to Mortgagee compliance must now be electronically scanned and uploaded into P260.
-HUD's Mortgagee Compliance Manager, effective September 1, 2020, is Information Systems Networks, Corp., (ISN).
+HUD has centralized its Mortgagee compliance functions into a single point of contact designated as the Mortgagee Compliance Manager (MCM).
+All documentation related to Mortgagee compliance must be electronically scanned and uploaded into the P260 Portal.
+HUD's MCM is Information Systems Networks, Corp., (ISN).

-Vendors/Agents - Your lender must give you access to the P260 Portal.
-Your access can be that of a SuperUser so you may provide access to your staff.
-Additionally, you must have a separate login for each lender you represent or for which you need access into the P260 Portal.
+Vendors/Agents - The Mortgagee must give you access to the P260 Portal.
+The Mortgagee is permitted to provide vendors or agents SuperUser access so you may provide access to your staff.
+You must have a separate P260 login for each Mortgagee you represent or perform work for in the system.

 Attention: Mortgagee Compliance Manager